 - Texting.
 Florida law prohibits any form of texting while driving, including reading and sending text messages.
 However, many drivers ignore this law, and commercial drivers are no exception.

 - Talking.
 While many Florida drivers can talk on handheld or hands-free cell phones while driving, commercial drivers are forbidden from using any kind of mobile device for verbal or nonverbal communication.
 Still, many truckers make and take calls during their long hours on the road.

 - Visual entertainment.
 Although it's extremely dangerous, some truckers pass the time by browsing the internet, playing games, or even watching movies and TV shows online or through portable devices.

 - Using electronics.
 Even electronics that can aid driving—such as the dispatch radio, a stereo system, internal GPS, or navigation devices—all require some level of input and interaction with the driver.

 - Eating.
 Truckers often eat entire meals while driving, increasing the risk of a crash with each bite.
 Having coffee or a snack may only require one hand, but it can quickly end in disaster if the driver spills in his lap or drops an item into the footwell.

 - Non-driving activities.
 Anything from personal grooming (such as brushing teeth and shaving) to weight lifting and engaging in reckless “driving games” can, and do, cause accidents.

 - External distractions.
 There is no limit to the ways a driver can divert his attention from the road, including surveying an accident scene, rubbernecking at other motorists, reading billboards, and surveying the scenery.

 Let Us Focus on Your Case

-If you were injured in a truck crash, we can determine who's at fault for your medical bills, lost wages, permanent disability, and pain and suffering—and we don't collect any fees until your case is won.
+If you were injured in a truck crash, our Seminole truck accident lawyer can determine who's at fault for your medical bills, lost wages, permanent disability, and pain and suffering—and we don't collect any fees until your case is won.
 Simply fill out the quick contact form on this page to set up your consultation.